A household is either a single person or members of the same family who live together. A family includes people who are:

 Officers also work very closely with the Fire Authority and work using The Lacors Guidance on Housing Fire Safety which was written by the Chief Fire Officers Association and the Chartered Institute of Environmental Health.
 If you are a landlord you can obtain good advice from this on the type of fire alarm systems you may need.

-These can be found in detail in the related publications below but here are a few main points.
+These can be found in detail in the Management Regulations for HMO's document, but here are a few main points:

 - The Manager is required by the Regulations to ensure the repair, maintenance, cleansing or good order of: